 Tips for Getting Out in the Waitakere Ranges (Auckland, NZ)

-The Waitakere ranges really are the jewel of Auckland city’s crown.
+The Waitakere ranges really are commonly called the jewel of Auckland city’s crown.
 This beautiful native

 reserve covers hundreds of kilometres of stunning rugged coastline and includes thousands

 of acres of native bush.
 The Waitakere ranges have something for every adventurer, Such as

 waterfalls, hikes, mountain biking and (some!) dog walking.

 Below we have listed a few tips for first-timers who are wanting to get out in the Waitakere

 Getting to the Waitakere ranges can be somewhat of an adventure in itself for first timers!
 Most people

 will drive personal cars (from Auckland city) and if you are departing from Auckland city it

 takes between 45 mins to an hour and a half depending on where exactly you are going.